2016 J3 League

-The 2016 Meiji Yasuda J3 League (2016 明治安田生命J3リーグ) is the 20th season of the third tier in Japanese football, and the 3rd season of the professional J3 League.
+The 2016 Meiji Yasuda J3 League (2016 明治安田生命J3リーグ) was the 20th season of the third tier in Japanese football, and the 3rd season of the professional J3 League.

 Clubs

 To participate, a club must have held an associate membership, or have submitted an application before 30 June 2015, and then passed an inspection to obtain a participation license issued by the J.League Council.
 The J.League has confirmed the following clubs participating in the 2016 J3 season:

 Competition rules

 For this season, the league is played in two rounds (home-and-away), each team playing a total of 30 matches.

 Each team must have at least 3 players holding professional contracts.
 Also for this season, three foreign players are allowed per team, plus 1 more from the ASEAN partner country of J.League or from other AFC countries.
 The matchday roster will consist of 18 players, and up to 3 substitutes will be allowed in a game.
 The three under-23 clubs can have up to three overage players and one of them must be a goalkeeper.